-The 2016 inspection noted the significant amount of brush and weeds that had grown on the east side of the controlled property which made it very difficult to completely walk the site.
+The 2017 inspection noted the significant amount of brush and weeds that had grown on the east side of the controlled property which made it very difficult to completely walk the site.
 There is no evidence to suggest that the property is being used for other than industrial purposes.

-Photograph 33 of Appendix A shows the berm and the fence on the west side of LF044, and photograph 34 shows the northwest LF044 fence and the Kinder Morgan AST containment enclosure.
-Photograph 35 shows the north side of the LF044 fence, and photograph 36 shows the south gate with its warning sign.
+Photograph 33 of Appendix A of this report shows a warning sign from the west side of LF044, and photograph 34 shows the north side of the LF044 fence.
+Photograph 35 shows the south gate with its warning sign.